Counseling Education

 Lynchburg uses a council-manager system.
 The Lynchburg City Council is composed of seven members that each serve a four-year term.
 There are four wards that elect a member; the remaining three are elected in at-large elections in which the top three candidates obtain a seat.
 The City Council is also responsible for appointing a city manager, city attorney, and city clerk.

 Lynchburg has traditionally been a conservative stronghold.
-This predates the influence of Liberty University; it was one of the first areas of the state where the old-line Byrd Democrats began splitting their tickets at the national level.
+This predates the influence of Liberty University; it was one of the first areas of the state where the old-line Byrd Democrats began splitting their tickets at the national level in the 1950s.
 However, conservative Democrats continued to hold most local offices well into the 1970s.

 However, the Democratic Party has seen a gradual increase in popularity in the city since the 1990s, and Lynchburg's political atmosphere has become increasingly moderate.
 In the 2020 United States presidential election, a plurality of voters in Lynchburg voted for Democratic challenger Joe Biden over Republican incumbent Donald Trump.[106]
 Biden was the first Democrat to carry Lynchburg since Harry S. Truman in 1948.